 That’s not to say that there will not be challenges, hardships and bumps in the road.
 But it does mean that both parties are committed to staying and making the relationship work–no matter what.

-It the place of full acceptance and unconditional love.
+It’s the place of full acceptance and unconditional love.

 Most relationships that end do so somewhere within stage three.
-Other relationships can last for years and never make it out of stage three, but the relationship is not healthy and neither partner is fulfilled.
+Some relationships can last for years and never make it out of stage three, but the relationship is not healthy and neither partner is fulfilled.

 The first thing you must understand when you began to feel disillusioned is that feelings don’t sustain a relationship.
 Feelings are unreliable because they vary and are subject to moods and external factors.

 Think of when a family celebrates the arrival of a newborn.
 At first, all of the attention is on the new addition and everything is sweet and cute.
-After a few months of dirty diapers, spit up and random crying the initial excitement passes but the parents still deeply love the child.
+After a few months of dirty diapers, spit up and random crying, the initial excitement passes but the parents still deeply love the child.